tho15/behavioral-cloning/writeup_report.md

 * Build, a convolution neural network in Keras that predicts steering angles from images
 * Train and validate the model with a training and validation set
 * Test that the model successfully drives around track one without leaving the road
-* Train the model on track one driving data and test it on track two
+* Train the model on data set from track one and test it on track two

 ##Results
 I tried to collect data from the simulator which I navigated using keyboard, but it was difficult to generate a smooth driving.
-The model does not perform well with the dataset.
-Later I only use the sample dataset from Udacity project site.
-By training on the sample dataset, my model works on both tracks even though the dataset only consist data from track one.
+The model does not perform well with my own dataset.
+Later I only use the sample dataset from Udacity project site for training my model.
+By training on the sample dataset, my model is able to drive successfully around both track one and two without leaving the road.

 ## Rubric Points